Glegolas/IDEAL-Love2D-gamestate/README.md

         {1, function()end, function()end, function()end, function()end, {keypressed = function(key) print(key) end}) --game
     }
 ```
-- Using ```love.graphics.push("all")``` and ```love.graphics.pop()``` to create a new graphics state every frame to disallow persistent graphical changes across frames.
+2. Using ```love.graphics.push("all")``` and ```love.graphics.pop()``` to create a new graphics stack every frame to disallow persistent graphical changes across frames.
 I feel fairly
 confident that this can have an impact on performance, but I do not mind this for the benefits it provides.
 Still, if you seek to remove this, go over to the ```--@draw``` tag listed inside the gameloop and remove the ```lg_push("all")``` and ```lg_pop()``` calls.
 If you do not intend to use these functions any further in the callback, I suggest removing their local variables under the ```--@auxiliary``` tag.
-- Under the ```--@thread | preload``` tag, we call SwitchGamestate() with an argument of 1.
+3. Under the ```--@thread | preload``` tag, we call SwitchGamestate() with an argument of 1.
 This means that the starting gamestate is always going to be the gamestate stored in the gamelist at the position of 1.
 You can change this fairly easily by replacing the argument with the gamestate indice you prefer.